 Lupia and his colleagues have plans to expand their microfinance initiative as they continue gaining more experience.
 In his words, the initiative can grow from 10 to 100 to 1,000 women or other people in need.
 Overall, Lupia is very satisfied with the knowledge obtained during the online courses, however, he would have loved to have more interaction with other participants from the course beyond their exchange in the class forums to share their professional experiences.
 He considers that this additional knowledge would probably be useful to know some good practices and barriers experienced by others doing similar things.

 - Finance assistant at International Development Law Organization

 - Better leadership and negotiation skills to improve job performance

-The hard skills from the second course have also been of utility for Hawa.
+The hard skills from the second course have also been of use to Hawa.
 Although she is not directly involved in financial transactions at the macro level, she has incorporated negotiation techniques when doing her procurement activities.
-Hawa considers that her negotiation skills have improved after taking the course and now she did not accept higher procurement quotations without verifying that the product is actually better than the others and does not accept a lower quality good than what was promised.
+Hawa considers that her negotiation skills have improved after taking the course and now she does not accept higher procurement quotations without verifying that the product is actually better than the others and does not accept a lower quality product than what was promised.
 She considers this benefits the organization as they can obtain better products and value for money according to their needs and budget.

 IMPACT STORY - Kofi Akodwaa-Boadi

 - Project manager and researcher at Kwame Nkrumah University of Science and Technology, and member of the Board of Directors at VisionFund